The trail entered Morris County about seven miles east of Council Grove and in crossing the county, dropped south some six miles.

 Seth M. Hays was a shrewd, colorful, and successful trader, rancher, tavern owner, and publisher.
 Hays, a grandson of Daniel Boone and cousin of Kit Carson, came to Council Grove in 1847 to trade with the Kanza/Kaw Indians Indians.
 His businesses became very lucrative.
 He built this brick home in 1867.
 It was elaborate for Council Grove at that time.
 Hays’ black maid (and former slave) “Aunt Sally,” lived in the basement.
 Hays, though single, adopted a daughter in 1867, and Sally cared for the family until her death in 1872.

-Hays witnessed many changes in Council Grove over his 25 years as a community leader: the Kanza/Kaw Indians were relocated to their reservation in this area; the settlement he started grew into a town, and Kansas evolved into a territory, and then achieved statehood.
-Hays lived in this home until his death in 1874.
+Hays witnessed many changes in Council Grove over his 25 years as a community leader: the Kanza/Kaw Indians were relocated to their reservation in this area; the settlement he started grew into a town, and Kansas evolved into a territory, and achieved statehood.
+Hays lived in this home until he died in 1874.

 This is one of just a few trail homes in the area that has been preserved near its original condition.
 Today, the home is operated as a museum by the Morris County Historical Society.
 There is a historical marker on the property.
 It is located on Wood Street near Hall Street (two blocks south of Main Street).
 Other historic properties that once belonged to Seth Hays are the Historic Barn east of Council Grove and the Hays House Restaurant on Main Street.